22:21 PM, 13th December 2017, About 4 years ago 43

 Why such a small amount you may well ask.

 Well having been a landlord for nearly 30 years I have to admit that I’ve become a bit of a skeptic.
-Despite being recommended to that particular platform by my best friend, who got into Bitcoin in March 2016 when I should have, I wanted to make sure my money actually got there.
+Despite being recommended to that particular platform by my best friend, who trades actively on Etoro, who got into Bitcoin in March 2016 when I should have, I wanted to make sure my money actually got there.
 Eventually it did, after five days of checking every hour, so I transferred another £5,000.

 My thinking was, if Bitcoin doubles in value, I will take my initial £5,500 out and have a nice holiday.
 If I lose the lot I skip one of my holidays.
 Either way, it’s no big issue.
 If I ever get my initial £5,500 out then I have no real risk at all leaving the rest in.
 If I lose the lot then so be it.

 OK, fair enough, they are not to everybody’s taste but that’s not the point.
 I love em!

 Being a bit of an exhibitionist they caught my eye when they popped up on a Facebook advert.
 Love em or hate em, at least they will be a talking point at Xmas parties!
 LOL

 The real point though is this; when I chose my size, clicked the order button and was redirected to the payment page I was presented with a variety of options; Visa, Mastercard, PayPal ……. and low and behold Bitcoin!